-For more details about how this solution is built, visit the solution guide in GitHub.
+For more details on how this solution is built, visit the solution guide in GitHub.

 Keeping existing customers is five times cheaper than the cost of attaining new ones.
 For this reason, marketing executives often find themselves trying to estimate the likelihood of customer churn and finding the necessary actions to minimise the churn rate.